ThomasPiergiovanni/oc_p8/README.md

 ### 3.7.
 Application mandatory settings.
 1. Change constants with the appropriate value into **pur_beurre/settings.py** :
 * SECRET_KEY = Either add a secret key in your environment variables or directly add a secret key here.
-* DATABASE =  Set the appropriate database name, username and password as defined in step 3.4
+* DATABASE =  Set the appropriate database name, username and password as defined in step 3.4.
+* DEBUG = Set to True in dev env mode.
+* ALLOWED_HOSTS = Set to [] in dev env mode.
+NB: You need to allow more than only localhost as the selenium, when runnig test generates radom server adresses.

 Example: